 In our QuickStart Guide (download here), in the racing and high-intensity page, you will find a chart (like below) that highlights the need to shift from a NO-Carb Fat+Electrolyte fuel, to a Carb+Fat+Electrolyte fuel – as you move from pre-training/pre-racing, the 1st hour, and then onto the 2nd hour and beyond.
 By doing this, you’re training the body to switch on simultaneous carb-fat substrate oxidation for fueling.

 You will see in this chart, that as length and/or intensity of your training increases – your fueling will shift from our SFuels Train Fuels (No Carb.
 Only Fat, Electrolytes), to our SFuels Race+ Fuels (Carb+Fat+Electrolytes).
-This is highly relevant for athletes to perform at their best in both shorter high-intensity training sessions (like smashing your virtual personal record, or VPR – check that out here.), or during racing.
+This is highly relevant for athletes to perform at their best in both shorter high-intensity training sessions (like smashing your personal record, in the SFuels VPR Stadium – check that out here), or during racing.